JuanPotato/Legofy/README.md

 # Legofy [![Build Status](https://travis-ci.org/JuanPotato/Legofy.svg?branch=master)](https://travis-ci.org/JuanPotato/Legofy)

 ### What is it?
-Legofy is a python program that takes a static image or gif and makes it so that it looks as if it was created by legos.
+Legofy is a python program that takes a static image or gif and makes it so that it looks as if it was built out of LEGO.

 <img alt="Before" title="Before" height="500" src="https://github.com/JuanPotato/Legofy/blob/master/tests/image.jpg?raw=true">
 <img alt="After" title="After" height="500" src="https://github.com/JuanPotato/Legofy/blob/master/tests/lego_image.png?raw=true">